Thursday, June 18, 2015

 Recently, the East Bay Regional Park District took a major step forward in its long-term public safety efforts to reduce fire hazards in the East Bay Hills by accepting a $4.65 million federal grant to thin dangerous trees and foliage in the hills above Oakland/Berkeley through El Sobrante/Richmond.
 See the press release here: Board Accepts $4.65m FEMA Grant for Fire-Hazard Reduction.
 This grant is only one of the multiple funding sources the District uses to continue its daily fire prevention and forest restoration efforts.
 The Park District’s Measure CC is another important funding source that provides significant annual funding to allow for this work to continue.
 In the past eight years, the District will have invested more than $10 million on its fuels management program aimed at protecting lives and properties in high fire risk areas contiguous to regional parklands.

-For addition information see: FEMA - Frequently Asked Questions
+For additional information see: FEMA - Frequently Asked Questions

 East Bay Regional Park District